We provide the comprehensive on-line immigration law library...Read More

 A “sham marriage” is one in which the parties of a marriage entered into the marriage solely for circumventing immigration laws for the purpose of falsely acquiring immigration benefits.

 A sham marriage is not valid for immigration purposes.
-Usually, the parties of a sham marriage do not intend to enter into a bona fide marriage, reside together, or remain behaving as a true husband-wife relationship would.
+Usually, the parties of a sham marriage do not intend to enter into a bona fide marriage, reside together, or remain behaving as a true spousal relationship would.
 The sole purpose of the sham marriage is to enjoy immigration benefits or evade immigration restrictions.

 Typically,only the couple of a marriage themselves know the intention of their marriage.
 However, the USCIS will try to interpret the true intention of the marriage when the immigration officers are reviewing immigration petitions.
 The USCIS always takes into account the following factors while making their interpretation: